 The Memorial's Underground Railroad Connections

 The Underground Railroad connections to the regiment continued with the creation of the Robert Gould Shaw/54th Regiment Memorial.
 Immediately following the death of Colonel Shaw and many men of the 54th at Fort Wagner in July 1863, efforts began to find an appropriate way to honor their memory.
 In Boston, Joshua B. Smith, a successful caterer, served as the primary driver of the commemoration effort.
 Smith, who may have escaped slavery himself, had been an Underground Railroad operative throughout the 1840s and 50s in Boston, serving in various Vigilance Committees as well as the New England Freedom Association.
-Smith joined with Senator Charles Sumner and Governor John Andrew, both fellow members of the Vigilance Committee, "to organize a planning committee and raise the thousands of dollars necessary to commission a prominent sculptor to design and execute the monument."
+Smith joined with Senator Charles Sumner and Governor John Andrew "to organize a planning committee and raise the thousands of dollars necessary to commission a prominent sculptor to design and execute the monument."
 He committed $500 of his own money and became recognized "as the initiator of the evolving commemorative project."

 At the dedication of the memorial in 1897, surviving members of the regiment, marched in procession and saluted the monument to their fallen colonel and fellow soldiers.
 William H. Carney, who had "confiscated" himself decades earlier, joined his fellow veterans in this dedication ceremony.